-A market analysis was completed in 2020 to identify the potential development capacity in the corridor, compared to other locations in the metropolitan area.
-The market analysis is included in Appendix B.
+The State Street Urban Renewal District Market Assessment was completed in 2020 to identify the potential development capacity in the corridor, compared to other locations in the metropolitan area.

 Boise, like many cities in the intermountain west has been performing well since the end of the great recession.
-The Urban Land Institute's 2021 Emerging Trends in Real Estate identifies Boise as the 19th metropolitan market in the country for real estate development out of 80 markets surveyed.
+The Urban Land Institute's 2021

+Emerging Trends in Real Estate identifies Boise as the 19th metropolitan market in the country for real estate development out of 80 markets surveyed.
 This is based on the City's competitive cost of living, high quality of life, economic diversity, potential for strong growth, and relatively restrained nature of the current development cycle.